zhanghb97/zhanghb97.github.io/Index.md

 - buddy-mlir (get started from [here](https://github.com/buddy-compiler/buddy-mlir))

 The buddy-mlir is the MLIR-based domain-specific compiler framework.
 We use MLIR as the cornerstone and explore how to build a domain-specific compiler on top of it.
-Our research in this framework includes domain-specific IR and optimization, domain-specific compiler frontend design and implementation, MLIR-related development tools, etc.
+Our research in this framework includes domain-specific IR and optimization, domain-specific compiler frontend and backend implementation, MLIR-related development tools, etc.

 - buddy-benchmark (get started from [here](https://github.com/buddy-compiler/buddy-benchmark))